Conflict Resolution (The Office): Plot

-When Michael Scott (Steve Carell) hears Oscar Martinez (Oscar Nunez) complaining about Angela Martin's (Angela Kinsey) baby poster to Toby Flenderson (Paul Lieberstein), he intervenes and resolves the conflict by forcing Oscar to wear the poster like a t-shirt.
+When Michael Scott hears Oscar Martinez complaining about Angela Martin's baby poster to Toby Flenderson, he intervenes and resolves the conflict by forcing Oscar to wear the poster like a t-shirt.
 Inspired, Michael wrestles the file outlining other unresolved office complaints from Toby, determined to resolve them all.
 Michael publicly reads all the outstanding complaints, even though they were supposed to be anonymous, which only serves to further increase office tensions.
-Pam Beesly (Jenna Fischer) is angered by a redacted complaint that she plans her wedding during office hours, a complaint she concludes was filed by Angela.
+Pam Beesly is angered by a redacted complaint that she plans her wedding during office hours.
+She concludes that the complaint was filed by Angela, which particularly angers her as she is covering for Angela's secret relationship with Dwight Schrute.

-When photos for identification badges are being taken in the break room, Jim Halpert (John Krasinski) makes Dwight Schrute (Rainn Wilson)'s new ID 5x7 inches, labels Dwight as a security threat, and changes his middle name from Kurt to "Fart".
+When photos for identification badges are being taken in the break room, Jim Halpert makes Dwight's new ID 5x7 inches, labels Dwight as a security threat, and changes his middle name from Kurt to "Fart".
 Dwight becomes even more furious that his voluminous complaints against Jim have gone ignored, and tells Michael that either Jim gets fired or Dwight will quit.
 When Michael reads all of Jim's pranks on Dwight, Jim begins to regret how much time he has wasted at the office.
-Dwight taunts Jim with a notice of a Dunder-Mifflin position in Stamford, saying that Jim should look into it.
+Dwight taunts Jim with a notice of a Dunder Mifflin position in Stamford, saying that Jim should look into it.
 Michael surveys the angry, divided office and nods to a watching Toby, acknowledging his efforts were a disaster.
 He defuses Dwight's anger by saying he will make his decision but needs indeterminate time to do so, which placates Dwight.

-As everyone prepares to leave, Michael pays the photographer (Scott Adsit) to take a special group photo, but goes through a lot of money before he, albeit poorly, photoshops one himself.
+As everyone prepares to leave, Michael pays the photographer to take a special group photo, but goes through a lot of money before he, albeit poorly, photoshops one himself.
 During the procedure, Jim admits to Pam that he had registered the complaint about her wedding planning, and Pam looks shocked.
-The next day, Jim secretly sees Vice President Jan Levinson (Melora Hardin) for an interview about a transfer.
+The next day, Jim secretly sees Vice President Jan Levinson for an interview about the position in Stamford.